tobigithub/RecentWork/index.md

  I will have 100% confidence to pass it.

 2. Combine different methods

-  OM2 as ground state MD and GFN-xTB as production
+  **Plan:** OM2 as ground state MD and GFN-xTB as production

   **Ground state MD Energy**
   ![GFN_energy](/image/new143energy.png)